savanapallys/hospitality_domain/README.md

 For a hospitality Power BI project, you can use dashboard names like "Hotel Performance Dashboard," "Hospitality Key Metrics," or "Revenue & Occupancy Analyzer," as these clearly indicate the project's domain and the insights it provides, focusing on metrics such as RevPAR, ADR, occupancy, and revenue.

 General Performance:
-Hotel Performance Dashboard
+Hotel Performance Dashboard,
-Hospitality Dashboard
+Hospitality Dashboard,
-Hospitality Key Performance Indicators (KPI) Dashboard Revenue Focused:
+Hospitality Key Performance Indicators (KPI) Dashboard, Revenue Focused:
-Hospitality Revenue Dashboard
+Hospitality Revenue Dashboard,
-Hotel Revenue & Occupancy Analyzer
+Hotel Revenue & Occupancy Analyzer,
 Operational Focus:
-Hotel Operations & Occupancy Insights
+Hotel Operations & Occupancy Insights,
-Room Utilization Performance Dashboard
+Room Utilization Performance Dashboard,